 - Mac Pro introduced in 2013 or later

 Your Mac will also need to have at least 64GB of disk space free if you are to install Windows in a Boot Camp partition.
-However, because Windows requires 128GB Apple suggests that you create a 128GB partition.
+However, because Windows requires 128GB (once you install all the accompanying programs) Apple actually suggests that you create a 128GB partition.

 There are two main methods if you need to install Windows on your Mac, and the option you choose will generally depend on the type of software you need to run.

-The first, provided by Apple itself with the Boot Camp Assistant that is installed on every Mac, is called 'dual-booting', as it gives you the ability to start up (or 'boot') your Mac using either Windows or macOS.
+The first, provided by Apple itself with the Boot Camp Assistant that is installed on all Intel Macs, is called 'dual-booting', as it gives you the ability to start up (or 'boot') your Mac using either Windows or macOS.

 The Boot Camp Assistant can split your Mac's hard drive (or solid state drive) into two sections, called 'partitions'.
-It leaves macOS on one partition, then installs Windows on the second partition; you simply choose which operating system you want to run by pressing the Alt key on your keyboard when you 'boot' your Mac.
+It leaves macOS on one partition, then installs Windows on the second partition.
+You simply choose which operating system you want to run by pressing the Alt/Option key on your keyboard when you boot your Mac.

 That's the best option if you want to play Windows games, or run high-end graphics and design software that needs all the power it can get.